 The evolution of the ‘Dual Cascade’.

 I look at it this way;

-We are building the ultimate speaker (at each given price point).
+We are trying to build the ultimate speaker at any given price point.
 There is an option of using the Accuton BD20 3/4″ Diamond tweeter in our KUNLUN and PINNACLE speakers.
 This is one of the most accurate, lowest distortion tweeters on the planet.
-For this tweeter we want to use the Duelund CAST capacitor (edit: we just used the Mundorf Supreme EVO Silver/Gold/Oil capacitor in our test speakers, WOW!.
-Our new king of the hill).
-If we look at our computer generated schematic, C4 is the only capacitor the positive portion the tweeter sees.
+For this tweeter we want to use the best capacitors available.
+It’s not enough to use the best.
+It must also cause no distortion.
+If we look at our computer schematic, C4 is the only capacitor the positive portion sees.
 This is good.
 What about the negative portion.
 This signal needs to go through C1 and C2, bad.
 We therefore need a more direct path to the tweeters.

-Inductors; We want a copper foil air core to feed the mid range and the mid woofer.
+Inductors; We want copper foil air core to feed the mid range and the mid woofer.
 For our woofer we absolutely want a low Rdc ‘cored’ vacuum impregnated inductor.
 Looking at the simulation schematic, our woofers positive signal goes through L1 (air core) on its way to L3, and then onto the woofer.
-This is unacceptable.
+This too is bad.